vanderberk/comp110/README.md

 ## Object-Oriented Programming Course - GitHub Pages

-This page is created for the OOP course.
+This page is created for the COMP 110 OOP course.

 ### Hello World Java Program
 Simple Java program to display a message.
 We use `system.out.println("hello")` method to display a string.